yayahjb/neartree/trunk/NearTree/README_NearTree.txt

              Starting with the 2.1 release, places objects in a queue for insertion later when  CompleteDelayInsert is called.
-In earlier releasesm the default was immediate insertion.
+In earlier releases the default was immediate insertion.

              The following additional convenience insert template
              allow insertion of containers of objects